-This is an example of the GED® Essay written for the topic about Benefits of Daylight Saving.
-Click here to read this article (a stimulus and a prompt).
-This article includes pro and con arguments and the instructions what you need to do.
+This an example of the GED® Essay written for the topic of the Benefits of Daylight Saving.

 Make sure you read our comments that are highlighted in a yellow color.
 Keep in mind that Underlined Words are not part of the essay.
 They are our comments and are added to help you understand the structure of the essay.